ostryJR/3dWallpaperLikeApple/README.md

-This is my landscape generator inspired by Apple Monterey screensaver animation.
+This is my landscape generator inspired a little bit by Apple Monterey screensaver animation.